chendingyan/deepar_tensorflow/README.md

 **deepar/model**:

 1. **learner.py**: contains a *DeepARLearner* class, which creates the model structure and implements a custom training loop.
 The model learns a categorical embedding for each unique time series group.
-It also performs ancestral sampling during inference (for arbitrary horizons into the future) and generates *n* samples at each timestemp.
+It also performs ancestral sampling during inference (for arbitrary horizons into the future) and generates *n* samples at each timestep.
 Ancestral sampling can be conditioned with the whole training time series or just the final window.

 2. **layers.py**: contains custom *LSTMResetStateful* layer and *GaussianLayer* layer (the latter is from https://github.com/arrigonialberto86/deepar and unused in current codebase)